-Amateur Radio is a hobby enjoyed by millions (yes, millions) of people in hundreds (yes, hundreds) of countries around the world.
+Amateur Radio is a hobby enjoyed by millions (yes, millions) of people in hundreds (yes, hundreds of countries around the world.
 Amateur Radio Operators (or Hams as they are sometimes called) are licensed by the Federal Communications Commission (FCC).
 In order to obtain a license one must pass a written test for the particular class of license they desire.
 Hams are awarded privileges based upon the class of license they hold.
 Rules and regulations governing Amateur Radio Operations are contained in the Code of Federal Regulations, Part 97, Amateur Radio Service.
 Currently there are three classes of Amateur Radio Licenses being issued: Technician, General, and Amateur Extra Class.
-In the past two additional classes of license were issued: Novice and Advanced Class.
+In the past two additional classes of licenses were issued: Novice and Advanced Class.

 In the United States there is a national association for Amateur Radio.
 This association is the American Radio Relay League (ARRL).
 This association has been around since 1914.
 It is a noncommercial organization of radio amateurs.
 Although ARRL membership is not mandatory, the benefits are numerous.
-The ARRL mission is an important one and the organization is very involved with all matters affecting Amateur Radio.
+The ARRL mission is an important one, and the organization is very involved with all matters affecting Amateur Radio.